Green Ribbon Schools

 - Pillar 3: Providing effective environmental and sustainability education, incorporating STEM, civic skills, and green career pathways.

-Schools and districts complete an online application.
+districts complete an online application.
 A state committee scores completed applications.
 Up to four schools (three public and one private) and one district may be selected as state finalists.
 The committee also selects schools that excel in one or more of the pillars as Washington State Green Leader Schools.

 OSPI forwards state finalists to the U.S. Department of Education (US-ED).
 US-ED chooses national award recipients from this group.

 The committee uses a variety of green benchmarks.
 These benchmarks include zero greenhouse gas emissions, serving locally and sustainably sourced food and offering comprehensive outdoor education.